 - Heart stress test or other heart tests

 - Lung function tests

 - Imaging tests, such as an MRI scan, CT scan, or ultrasound test

 A magnetic resonance imaging (MRI) scan is an imaging test that uses powerful magnets and radio waves to create pictures of the body.
 It does not us...Read Article Now Book Mark Article

 A computed tomography (CT) scan is an imaging method that uses x-rays to create pictures of cross-sections of the body.
 Related tests include:Abdomin...Read Article Now Book Mark Article

 Make sure the doctors who do your pre-op tests send the results to your surgeon.
 This helps keep your surgery from being delayed.

-Sandberg WS, Dmochowski R, Beochamp RD.
+Sandberg WS, Dmochowski R, Beauchamp RD.
 Safety in the surgical environment.
-In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
-Sabiston Textbook of Surgery: The Biological Basis of Modern Surgical Practice.
-20th ed.
-Philadelphia, PA: Elsevier; 2017:chap 9.
+In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
+Sabiston Textbook of Surgery.
+21st ed.
+St Louis, MO: Elsevier; 2022:chap 9.